BlueCannonBall/fproc/README.md

 $ make
 # make install
 ```
-*Note that fproc daemon depends on boost.system*
+*Note that the fproc daemon depends on boost.system*

 *Note that `#` denotes a root shell, while `$` denotes a regular shell.*